aymadd/waycore/docs/manual/apps/ai-assistant.md

 | "How's my battery?" | Power monitor |
 | "What time is it?" | System clock |

-### Image Analysis

-Attach an image to get AI assistance:
+### Visual Q&A (Image + Question)

+The AI can analyze images and answer questions about them.
+This uses a two-stage pipeline: first the vision model identifies what's in the image, then the language model answers your question based on that analysis.

+**How to use:**

-1. Tap the **📷** camera button to take a photo
+1. Tap **🖼️** (gallery) to select an image, or **📷** (camera) to take a photo
-2. Or tap **🖼️** to select from your gallery
+2. The image appears as an attachment preview above the input
-3. Add a question like "What plant is this?"
+3. Type your question (e.g., "What plant is this?" or "Is this mushroom safe?")
-4. Tap Send
+4. Tap **Ask** to send both the image and question together

+**You can also:**
+- Send just an image (the AI will describe what it sees)
+- Remove the attachment by tapping ✕ before sending

 **Use cases:**
-- Plant identification (always verify independently!)
+- Plant/mushroom identification (always verify independently!)
-- Animal track identification
+- Animal and track identification
-- Terrain analysis
+- Terrain and landmark analysis
-- Reading trail signs
+- Reading trail signs or maps

-⚠️ **Reminder**: Image-based plant identification is especially unreliable.
-Many dangerous species closely resemble safe ones in photos.
+⚠️ **Critical Warning**: Image-based plant/mushroom identification is especially unreliable.
+Many dangerous species closely resemble safe ones in photos. **Never consume anything based solely on AI identification.**

 ### Conversation History